The first residents of this region were the Potawatomi Indians who settled in the Chicago area in the eighteenth century.

 The depression of the 1930s halted the boom.
 During the 1940s, some housing for war-industry workers was built.
 However, significant expansion of Park Ridge did not begin until the 1950s, as part of America’s postwar suburbanization.
 Aiding the growth was the opening of nearby O’Hare Airport, as well as the construction of two tollways and the Northwest (now Kennedy) Expressway.

-As its population grew, Park Ridge encouraged office development and allowed a limited number of apartments.
+As its population grew, Park Ridge encouraged office development and allowed a limited number of apartment buildings.
 Lutheran General Hospital relocated from Chicago in 1959, and a second high school (Maine South) opened in 1964.

 In 1999, the process for creating the Uptown project began and from 2002-2009 the Residences & Shops of Uptown were developed consisting of retail commercial space and residential townhouses, row houses, lofts units and condominiums.
 Park Ridge entered the twenty-first century as a mature, upper-middle-class residential suburb.